 Because the following vehicle types are used commercially, there might be multiple parties responsible for causing your injuries.
-Other than the truck driver, the truck’s owner or the driver’s employer may be liable.
+Other than the truck driver, the truck’s owner or the driver’s employer may also be liable.
 The truck’s manufacturer, a maintenance company, or the parent company of the driver’s employer could also be responsible.

 From taxis to tractors, a variety of vehicles are used for commercial purposes.
 In general, larger vehicles will cause more severe damage.
-If the commercial vehicle is carrying something flammable or hazardous, people may suffer from burns and significant injuries.
+If the commercial vehicle is carrying something flammable or hazardous, victims may suffer from burns and significant injuries.
 The following are some of the most common types of commercial vehicles.

 - Buses: Buses transport members of the public to work or school.
 While bus drivers must undergo special training programs, accidents can still happen.